omiridoue/sgsss-workflow/01_intro/README.md

 - Explain the FAIR research principles in the context of research software
 - Explain how file management helps in being FAIR
-- Understand elements of good naming strategy
+- Understand elements of good file naming strategy

-- What are the FAIR research principles?
-- How do FAIR principles apply to software?
-- How does folder organisation help me?

 ## FAIR principles